 The full-time counseling psychology faculty members are from the Psychology Department and the Department of Counseling, Higher Education and Special Education.
 The co-directors are Jonathan Mohr (PSYC) and Jioni Lewis (CHSE).
-The full-time faculty include Clara Hill, Derek Iwamoto, Jonathan Mohr, and Karen O'Brien from PSYC, and Dennis Kivlighan, Robert W. Lent, Jioni Lewis, and Roger Worthington from CHSE.
-The faculty is augmented by an associate professor in the School Counseling program in the Department of Counseling, Higher Education and Special Education (Richard Shin), a lecturer in the Department of Psychology (Nazish Salahuddin), part-time or affiliated faculty from the University's Counseling Center (Maria Berbery, Noah A. Collins, Yi-Jiun Lin, Erica Merson, David A. Petersen, Pepper E. Phillips, Chandni Shah), a research affiliate faculty member from the Department of Psychology Cognitive Neuroscience Laboratory (Cristina Risco), and additional affiliated faculty from the Department of Counseling, Higher Education and Special Education (Ellen Fabian and Paul Gold), and the Office of Diversity and Inclusion (Carlton Green).
+The full-time core faculty include Clara Hill, Derek Iwamoto, and Jonathan Mohr from PSYC, and Dennis Kivlighan, Robert W. Lent, Jioni Lewis, Delida Sanchez, Richard Shin, and Roger Worthington from CHSE.
+The part-time core faculty include Karen O'Brien (PSYC) and Pepper Phillips (CHSE).
+The faculty is augmented by a number of affiliates, including a lecturer in the Department of Psychology (Nazish Salahuddin), part-time or affiliated faculty from the University's Counseling Center (Maria Berbery, Yi-Jiun Lin, Erica Merson, David A. Petersen, Pepper E. Phillips, Chandni Shah), a research affiliate faculty member from the Department of Psychology Cognitive Neuroscience Laboratory (Cristina Risco), and additional affiliated faculty from the Department of Counseling, Higher Education and Special Education (Ellen Fabian and Paul Gold).
 Other counseling psychologists and adjunct faculty from the area provide periodic courses, workshops, and supervision.